DouglasBHoffman/FMS2/README.md

-FMS is an object programming extension to ANS Forth.
+FMS2LL is an object programming extension to ANS Forth.
 It is class based, single inheritance, uses Duck Typing, and explicit references to self.

+FMSMI is a multiple-inheritance object programming extension to ANS Forth.

 Class based: The structure and behavior of an object are defined by a class, which is a definition or blueprint, of all objects of that specific type.